 Home Care After Bariatric Surgery

-Now you have been discharged from the hospital and have reached home and are feeling relieved but apprehensive too, because you think stitches could break, or you are afraid of pain at home, or how much to walk, whether or not to take bath and so on.
-These are some helpful points for your guidance
+Now that you have been discharged from the hospital and have reached home, you might feel relieved but also apprehensive about home care after bariatric surgery.
+You might worry about whether stitches could break, experience pain at home, or have questions about how much to walk and whether or not to take a bath.
+These are some helpful points for your guidance.

 Wound Care